Poinsettia Fertilization in Greenhouses

 If the alkalinity is high, acid needs to be injected into the water to bring it down to acceptable levels, thereby minimizing high pH problems in the growing medium.

-A water test also measures the quantity of beneficial nutrients in water, such as calcium, magnesium and sulfate, which dictates the need for supplemental fertilizers to provide these elements.
-Water can also supply problematic amounts of sodium, chloride or fluoride that may dictate leaching frequency.
+A water test also measures the quantity of beneficial nutrients in the water such as calcium, magnesium, and sulfate.
+If these elements are missing, the results will dictate the need for supplemental fertilizers.
+Water can also supply problematic amounts of sodium, chloride, or fluoride that may influence leaching frequency.

-Most fertilizers are not formulated with sufficient calcium, magnesium and possibly molybdenum for the needs of most poinsettias.
+Most fertilizers are not formulated with sufficient calcium, magnesium, and possibly molybdenum for the needs of most poinsettias.
 Thus, there is typically more than one fertilizer used for a poinsettia crop.
-Before selecting a fertilizer, look at the water analysis as your water may have sufficient calcium and/or magnesium.
+Before selecting a fertilizer, look at your water analysis, as your water may have sufficient calcium and/or magnesium to bridge the gap.